syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPdfViewer/Measurement-Annotation.md

 {% endhighlight %}
 {% endtabs %}

-You can set the leader length for the distance Annotation using the [`SfPdfViewer.MeasurementSettings.Distance.LeaderLength`](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfPdfViewer.iOS~Syncfusion.SfPdfViewer.iOS.DistanceAnnotation~LeaderLength.html) property.
+You can set the leader length for the distance measurement annotations using the [`LeaderLength`](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfPdfViewer.iOS~Syncfusion.SfPdfViewer.iOS.DistanceAnnotation~LeaderLength.html) property.
 Refer to the following code example.

 Refer to the following code example.